meetuparchive/json-slim/README.md

 }
 ```

 Let's say you don't care for titles.
+Omit them with

 ```scala
 jsonslim.Trim.omit("people.titles")(jsonStr)
 ```

-Let's say you only want the names of people
+Let's say you only want the names of people.
+Include only names with

 ```scala
 jsonslim.Trim.only("people.name")(jsonStr)